Prognostics for Autonomous Deep-Space Habitat Health Management under Multiple Unknown Failure Modes: Acknowledgments

-Our methodology differs from prior work by addressing a setting in which failure mode labels are entirely unknown.
+Consequently, researchers have begun addressing these gaps. \cite{Wu2023} adopted a semi-supervised graph-based approach for feature extraction from partially labeled failures and used elastic net functional regression for sensor selection and RUL prediction.
+More recently, \cite{Fu2025} proposed a time-series clustering algorithm to identify latent failure modes, followed by LSTM-based RUL prediction.
+Furthermore, \cite{su2025deep} combined a mixture of (log)-location scale regression with deep learning to predict RUL in a scenario with unknown failure modes.
+However, in both \cite{Fu2025} and \cite{su2025deep}, sensor selection was limited to excluding sensors with obviously non-informative signals, such as constant or low-variance signals.
+Fitting a model with data from too many sensors may result in overfitting, which can reduce the prediction accuracy of the model.
+This problem would be exacerbated by the sheer volume of sensors mounted on a DSH.
+Therefore, our methodology differs from prior work by addressing a setting in which failure mode labels are entirely unknown.
 We assume that each failure mode is associated with a (not necessarily disjoint) subset of sensors that are informative for RUL prediction.
 The goal is to develop an unsupervised prognostic framework that systematically fuses multivariate sensor signals for RUL estimation.
 We assume access to a historical repository of system run-to-failure trajectories, where degradation was monitored from the onset of an incipient fault to final failure using multiple sensors.
 Furthermore, we assume that each system fails independently and experiences only one failure mode during its lifetime.
 Finally, while the failure labels are unobserved, we assume that the total number of potential failure modes is known.
+This problem is particularly acute for DSHs, where the combination of high sensor counts \cite{zhang2025managing}, unknown failure modes \cite{zaccarine2024monitoring}, and communication delays that preclude expert labeling \cite{rollock2025characterizing} collectively demands an unsupervised, sensor-selective prognostic framework of the kind proposed in this paper.
 In the following sections, we detail our prognostics framework.